-While spending a month in China, I did not shy away from taking a cooking class to learn one of the country’s most important cooking styles: Sichuan.
+While spending enjoying many China travel experiences, I did not shy away from taking a Szechuan cooking class to learn one of the country’s most important cooking styles.
 I came back with recipes for the tasty dishes Mopo Tofu and Hui Guo Rou (Twice Cooked Pork)

 Sichuan style cuisine is unlike any other in China as spiciness plays a large roll in most dishes.
 To balance with the added heat, Sichuan cooking uses an interesting pepper known as Sichuan Peppercorn which produces a slight numbing sensation on the tongue when consumed.
 Add more peppercorn and your tolerance to heat goes up to new levels.
 Needless to say by the time I left Chengdu, my mouth was feeling the effects quite readily.

 I will be the first to admit that I never had an interest in tofu based dishes.
 There is something about the texture and complete lack of flavor that makes tofu get a resounding ‘meh.’
 Somehow the Sichuan dish Mopo Tofu has lifted my inability to consume the item as the spicy sauce adds the incredible flavor that the bland ingredient is often lacking.
-I like the sauce on this recipe so much that I think it could be used for a number of other meat based dishes which we will be trying out on our feature, The International Food Project, in the future.
+I like the sauce on this recipe so much that I think it could be used for a number of other meat based dishes which we will be trying in the future.

 Bean Paste (Dry variety – Pi Xian Dou Bon)

 Sichuan Pepper Oil (oil + sichuan pepper or red chili pepper)